 Once you’ve earned a Dine Reward, you can get up to $20 off at Outback Steakhouse, Bonefish Grill, or Carrabba’s Italian Grill, or $40 off at Fleming’s Prime Steakhouse & Wine Bar.
 The reward applies to food and non-alcoholic drinks.
 It does not work for alcoholic beverages, taxes, or tips.

 To redeem your rewards, just let your server know you are a Dine Rewards Member and you’d like to use your rewards.

 22. Some restaurants have closed

 In February 2017, Bloomin’ Brands, Bonefish’s parent company, announced plans to close dozens of restaurants.
 The company’s profit dropped from $127.3 million in 2015 to $41.7 million in 2016, prompting them to shut down 43 underperforming restaurants.
-The profit-drop is believed to be part of an industry-wide slowdown, caused by the rise of the fast-casual restaurant (like Chipotle and Panera) and a decrease in grocery prices helping more people eat at home.
+The profit drop is believed to be part of an industry-wide slowdown caused by the rise of fast-casual restaurants (like Chipotle and Panera) and a decrease in grocery prices, helping more people eat at home.

 14 of the 43 Bloomin’ Brands restaurants planned for closure were Bonefish Grills.